csmets/Server-Driven-UI/docs/actions.md

 # Actions

 What are actions?
 Actions are types that you'll create for elements that require some form of interaction.
-For example a text link item would have an action attached to it that will provide the URI, so when it's clicked an action has been made and that type will provide the required fields.
+For example a text link item would have an action attached to it that will provide a URI.
+So, when it's clicked, an action has been made and that type will provide the required fields to enable that interaction.
 Other examples would be:

-- Clicking a menu
+- Interacting with a menu
-- Clicking a button
+- Interacting with a button
 - etc

 Using a button as an example, it would look like: